DevTeam/Pure.DI/readme/Examples.md

     .Bind<IDependency>().To<Dependency>()
     .Bind<IService>("Other").To<OtherService>()
     .Bind<IService>().To<Service>()
-    // The single argument is the name of root property .Root<IService>("Root")
+    // The only argument is the name of the root property .Root<IService>("Root")
-    // The first argument is the name of root property and the second argument is the binding tag .Root<IService>("OtherRoot", "Other");
+    // The first argument is the name of the root property, and the second argument is the tag .Root<IService>("OtherRoot", "Other")
+    // It is possible to use non abstract types as roots .Root<OtherService>("NonAbstractRoot", "Other");

 var composition = new Composition();
-var service = composition.Root;
+IService service = composition.Root;
-var otherService = composition.OtherRoot;
+IService otherService = composition.OtherRoot;
+OtherService nonAbstractRoot = composition.NonAbstractRoot;
 ```

 <details open>